How to Form a Washington Corporation

 • We’ll have your Washington corporation in 2-5 business days.
 There are no weird expedited or bronze or platinum or gold packages with us.

-• Option to add and register a trade name (DBA) for $125 plus state fees using our Trade Name Service after purchasing our LLC formation service.
-Just select “Trade Name Service” inside your client portal.
+• Option to add and register a trade name (DBA) for $125 plus state fees using our Trade Name (DBA) service after purchasing our LLC formation service.
+Just select “Trade Name (DBA)” at checkout.

 • Option to use our business address as your business address to protect your personal information on public records.